Running After a Cold? This Training Plan will Help You Get Back to Running (+PDF!)

 Scenario 4: YOU HAVE FINISHED YOUR FIRST SESSION, AND AFTERWARD, YOU FEEL TIRED AND SLUGGISH AGAIN?

 Note: If your body reacts this way to the first training session, it’s not healthy enough to start up again.
 Treat your body to one or two more rest days and then try to start again with the first training session.

 Scenario 5: YOU HAVE COMPLETED THE 10-DAY TRAINING PLAN, AND YOU FEEL 100% FIT AND HEALTHY?

 Now you can start training again in earnest and get back to your normal routine.
 High-intensity workouts and intervals should no longer pose a risk to your health.

-I wish you a good start back to your running training!
+We wish you a good start back to your running!